Why W Fund?

 The W Fund is structured to make the biggest impact possible on as many levels as possible.
 A few ways we do this:

-- Directly investing in outstanding companies with strong potential for venture returns and led by innovative leaders from underrepresented backgrounds.
+- Directly investing in outstanding companies with strong potential for venture returns and led by innovative and obsessed leaders from underrepresented backgrounds.

 - Normalizing portfolio company diversity and inclusion of employees, workplace, board, advisors and investors.